Skip to main content

 - DNS: empty, press enter to pass.

 You’ll now see the script set a number of environment settings.
 Once this is done, the user is prompted to restart the VM.
-You can do this by executing the following command:
+You can do this after applying the netplan by executing the following commands:

 reboot